TeodorMihai/errant/readme.md

 	 python3 m2_to_m2.py {-auto|-gold} m2_file -out <out_m2>
 	 ```

-    The script has been extended to work with German alongside English including the options:
+    The script has been extended to work with German alongside English including the options
+    (could be extended for Romanian in the future):

     ```
     -lang {en,de}         Input language.
 Currently supported: en (default), de